Tuesday, June 28, 2016

 BRIDGE:

-More than anything I would like a new song.
+More than anything I'd like a new song.

 Singing is the only way to keep your heart strong.

-I’ll be listening for a melody to come to me.
+I’ll be listening for songs to come to me.

 This is my honest, earnest prayer and plea.